 The School of Science recognizes exceptional academic performance prior to graduation from the university by periodically publishing the Science Scholars List and the Dean's Honor List.
-The Science Scholars List is a list of names of full-time or part-time students who have completed at least 26 credit hours of course work at IUPUI and who have a semester and cumulative GPA of at least 3.75.
+The Science Scholars List is a list of names of full-time students (taking 12 or more credit hours) or part-time students (taking at least 5 credit hours) who have completed at least 26 credit hours of course work at IUPUI and who have a semester and cumulative GPA of at least 3.75.
 The Dean's Honor List contains the names of the students who have achieved a GPA of 3.5 or higher during a semester in which they carry 12 or more credit hours.
-Part-time students who are juniors or seniors and who have a cumulative and semester GPA of 3.5 or higher also will be included on the Dean's Honor List.
-Courses assigned a deferred grade (R) will count toward the 12 credit hours minimum required of full-time students.
+Part-time students (taking 5 or more credit hours) who have completed at least 26 credit hours of course work at IUPUI will be included on the Dean's Honor List if they have a semester and cumulative GPA of 3.5 or higher.

+Courses assigned a deferred grade (R) will count toward the 12 credit hour minimum required of full-time students.
 Courses taken on a Pass/Fail basis will not count toward the 12 credit hour minimum.
 Students who received an Incomplete (I) will not be placed on the Science Scholars List or the Dean's Honor List.
 No Science Scholars List or Dean's Honor List is published for the summer sessions.